Pirelli: Formula One

 Pirelli has faced controversy on a number of occasions in Formula One, especially during the 2013 British Grand Prix, which featured multiple tyre failures.
 Pirelli subsequently changed the construction of the tyres to prevent further incidents, switching to Kevlar belts.
 At the 2015 Belgian Grand Prix, a tyre on Sebastian Vettel's Ferrari suffered from a blowout at 200 mph.
 Immediately after the race Pirelli claimed that excessive wear caused the blowout but following a more detailed analysis, the company said that in fact, a cut had caused the tyre failure.
 A number of major changes to the Formula One tyres were introduced for the 2017 season.
 The most obvious visual difference was an increase of width by 25%, both front and rear, increasing from 245-mm to 305-mm at the front and 325-mm to 405-mm at the rear.
 The actual rim size remained unchanged from the traditional 13 inches.
 The faster cornering speeds as a result of this change imposed significantly increased loads on the tyres.
 Pirelli was consequently asked to produce tyres with less degradation that were more resistant to overheating, for the fastest cars in Formula One history.

 A far-reaching alteration to the Formula One technical regulations for 2022, covering every aspect of the car, prompted another significant change to the tyres.
 With an imminent move to 18-inch rims after more than 50 years of the 13-inch size, Pirelli's 2022 tyres maintain the same tread width as before, but diameter has increased from 660 millimetres to 720 millimetres.
 The sidewall height is also reduced to give the tyres a more modern low-profile look.
+For the new regulations of the 2026 season, Pirelli has changed the coloured rings to a chequered flag themed ring, with the compounds being retained.